-Even if you are very sensitive to a lot of foods, almonds are likely a great food to include in your daily diet.
+Even if you are very sensitive to a lot of foods, almonds, especially baked almonds, are likely a great food to include in your daily diet.

 If you would like a guide packed with powerful solutions and everything you need to thrive with the lectin-free diet, you can check out this guide.